Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part1.md

 $$ \frac{1}{2^{-1}}+\frac{1}{2^{-2}}+\frac{1}{2^{-3}}+\frac{1}{2^{-3}} = 1 $$

-The condition is accomplished, and we really can unambiguously decode sequence of such codes.
+The condition is accomplished, and we really can unambiguously decode a sequence of such codes.
 For example, 01101110 = acda.
-Currently, average code length for our alphabet from above, with such probability distribution is $L = 1.75$ bits.
-We can calculate this using formula below:
+Currently, the average code length for our alphabet from above, with such a probability distribution is $L = 1.75$ bits.
+We can calculate this using the formula below:

 $$ L = \sum_{x \in S} \ p(x) * l(x) $$